What DO you play?

 I’m going to talk about 3 different parties and go into a little bit of detail behind each.

-So, it could be seen that a DJ will play their own personal choices at your party.
-Many of our events are spent listening to mainly the same type of music, our personal tastes will be very different yet many guests want the music to be familiar to them… so it’s fairly rare to play my own personal choices.
+So, it could be seen that a DJ will play their own personal choices at your party, but as a client-focused, modern DJ, it’s fairly rare to play my own personal choices.

 Certainly for Club DJs, having a “style” works very well.
 I also know some DJs that service a musical niche (I also run https://new-wave-dj.co.uk/ to cater for my personal tastes)

-I don’t personally listen to Whitney Houston/Kylie/Bruno Marrs/Ed Sheeran etc, but do enjoy playing their music if suitable for the party I’m attending and everyone is having a great time.
+I don’t personally listen to Whitney Houston/Kylie/Bruno Marrs/Ed Sheeran etc, but do enjoy playing their music if suitable for the party.

 On with the parties!

 I was previously booked for this ladies Wedding (and her Husbands 50th), so was genuinely delighted to be asked to provide my services for her own 50th in 2017.